txmxthy/Canonical-JSON/README.md

 ## About
-This project is home to my 3 hour 3am json canonical spec implementation pieced together from various resources (listed below)
+This project is home to my 3 hour 3am json canonical spec implementation!

 ### Key Features